ysyk2021/the-science-of-learning-challenges-how-to-use-cognitive-bias-and-other-techniques-to/src/chapter-7-3.md

-Chapter: Building Community and Support Systems
+Building Community and Support Systems
 ===============================================

 In this chapter, we will explore the importance of building a strong community and support system to overcome obstacles in the learning process.
 Establishing connections with others who share similar learning goals can provide valuable resources, encouragement, and assistance.
 Creating a supportive learning environment can enhance motivation, collaboration, and overall learning outcomes.
 This chapter will delve into various strategies for building community and support systems that foster a positive and effective learning experience.